 The DBG agreement must be in writing and you must inform your AML/CFT supervisor.

-If another business also has a relationship with your customers, you may be able to rely on it to carry out CDD.
+If another business also has a relationship with your customers, you may be able to rely on it to carry out CDD for you if that business agrees to.
 However, you can only rely on it if it:

 This may be an option if you have existing agreements or business relationships with other reporting entities.
 For example, a real estate agent and a conveyancer may agree that only one of them carries out CDD in a real estate transaction.

-If you rely on another business, you’re still legally responsible for ensuring the CDD meets the required standard.
+If you rely on another business, you’re still legally responsible for ensuring the CDD meets the required standard (unless you use an approved entity to conduct CDD – this will be detailed in regulations).

 You can authorise another person or business to act as your agent to carry out CDD, or to get the necessary information from customers.